 Dr. Ashley Simons-Rudolph

-As Director of the Women’s Center, Dr. Simons-Rudolph is devoted to the research, education, and advocacy related to gender equity of all students.
-She has also taught in the NCSU Women’s and Gender Studies department since 2003.
+As director of the Women’s Center, Dr. Simons-Rudolph is devoted to the research, education, and advocacy related to gender equity of all students.
+She has also taught in the NC State Women’s and Gender Studies department since 2003.

 Jennifer enjoys learning with and serving her community, and is especially passionate about issues of diversity, gender equity and education as a transformative tool for social change.